Fumes

 What you absolutely must not do:

-• Do not use combustion equipment (cars, forklifts, generators, welding machines, etc.) in rooms without adequate ventilation or exhaust systems.
+• Do not use combustion devices (cars, forklifts, power generators, welding machines, etc.) indoors without adequate ventilation or exhaust systems.

-• Do not leave the engine running at idle speed in garages, warehouses and halls – even for a moment.
+• Do not leave the engine running idling in garages, warehouses, and halls – even for a moment.

-• Do not weld in rooms without an effective welding fume extraction system and air filtration.
+• Do not weld in rooms without an effective welding fume extraction and air filtration system.

-Symptoms of exhaust poisoning – do not ignore them!
+Symptoms of exhaust fume poisoning – don’t ignore them!

-Exhaust fumes, especially those produced by burning petrol and diesel, contain carbon monoxide (CO) – an odourless, colourless gas that acts quickly and insidiously.
-You will not even feel it, but it works.
+Exhaust gases, especially those produced by the combustion of gasoline and diesel, contain carbon monoxide (CO) – an odorless, colorless gas that works quickly and stealthily.
+You won’t even feel it, but it works.
 The first symptoms of poisoning may seem harmless:

 • headache,